NabhahnK/Horiseon/README.md

 ![Horiseon website](./assets/images/screen-shot.PNG "Horiseon website")

-Horison is challenge one of my fullstack flex boot camp.
+Horison is Challenge One, the first of many, of my fullstack flex boot camp.
 I had to refactor an existing HTML and CSS code repository to achive mulitiple goals.

 I have also deployed it as a [GitHub Page](https://nabhahnk.github.io/Horiseon/).